 To the west of the borough is Penistone Station.
 This is situated on the Penistone line, which connects Huddersfield with Sheffield, with an hourly train in each direction.
 Despite Barnsley having good local connectivity, public transport connectivity via Sheffield, Huddersfield and Leeds, to London, Birmingham, other core cities and the regional airports is poor.
 There is no direct Trans-Pennine rail route to Manchester and indirect links take over an hour, despite the relatively short distance to travel.
-Existing station facilities across Barnsley and the region are also poor quality.
+Existing station facilities across Barnsley and the region are also poor quality, however, significant investment over the coming years will look to improve station standards.